danfuzz/samizdat/doc/samizdat-0/library-maplet.md

 <br><br>
 ### In-Language Definitions

-#### `mapletCat maplets* <> maplet`

-Concatenates zero or more maplets together into a single resulting maplet.
-If there are any duplicate keys among the arguments, then value associated with the last argument in which that key appears is the value that "wins" in the final result.

 #### `mapletForEach maplet function <> ~.`

 Calls the given function for each mapping in the given maplet.
 The